 The Center for Counseling and Psychological Services (CAPS) is here to assist and support students with managing their Mental Health and Wellness goals as they strive to be successful at Ithaca College.

 We strongly encourage students, their families, and support systems to have a candid discussion about expected or desired support/treatment needs prior to coming to school.
-CAPS staff can assist with identifying and facilitating connection to, local specialized providers who may remain a resource to students for their entire academic career.
+CAPS staff can assist with identifying, and facilitating connection to, local specialized providers who may remain a resource to students during their time at IC.
 Please call us to consult if you are unsure of what local support will be needed.

 If you are a New York resident, you may also be able to continue to receive treatment services through your existing providers via Telehealth.
 Parents and students are encouraged to speak to current treaters to see if this a possibility so that effective, current, treatment relationships do not have to be interrupted with the transition to College.

 We are open Monday to Friday from 8:30am to 5:00pm daily.
 We do not see students on the weekends and on holidays but we provide an after-hours, on-call, service so that students can reach a live counselor after our office is closed for the business day.

 When our office is open, we provide initial consultation and screening; short-term individual, relationship, and group counseling; consultation about mental health concerns; crisis intervention and response; and referrals to other on- and off-campus services.
 Our model of care is called Stepped Care 2.0.

 All enrolled Ithaca College students are entitled to an initial consultation, and options for future services will be discussed in your first appointment.
 Our range of services will be reviewed and we will recommend the most clinically appropriate service from what we offer.
 Most students are seen for 4 or fewer sessions of intervention but students may access us as needed across their academic years on campus.
 There are no session limits on Individual or Group Therapy.
 Sessions lengths can vary from 15 minute check-ins to 30-45 minute appointments.